 The intrusive noises started in 2016.
 American diplomats living in one of the old-wealth homes of Havana near the U.S. Embassy heard a loud, high and continuous sound flooding the house from the direction of the back garden.
 Crickets or cicadas, some assumed.
 These summer creatures are notoriously loud.
 But the continuous high whining began to ruin evenings when the garden was a respite from the heat of the day.
-One diplomat remembered that the patio was otherwise perfect "to consume all things Cuban."
-The temperature would fall to the 70s, and "the music, the rum and the people" left him "thrilled to be there."2 toward Cuba and the aging Fidel Castro.
-For many State Department officials, the island nation was a client state of Russia, a condition inadvertently aided by crippling American boycotts.
-The effect of this tension was that embassies in both Havana and Washington had been downgraded to the level of less prominent consuls, though within the same buildings.
-But there was also new optimism fueled by a visit by President Obama in March in March of 2016.
-He was clearly trying to move beyond the old cold war obsessions that consumed prior administrations and the politically active exile community in Florida.
+One diplomat recalled that the patio was otherwise perfect "to consume all things Cuban."
+The temperature would fall to the 70s, and "the music, the rum and the people" left him "thrilled to be there."

-This was at a time when the new Obama administration was signaling a softening of the hard line taken by the United States
+This was at a time when the new Obama administration was signaling a softening of the hard line taken by the United States toward Cuba and the aging Fidel Castro.
+For many State Department officials, the island nation was a client state of